-If you’re a fan of Clint Eastwood, you probably know this scene.
-It’s one of many memorable moments from the Sergio Leone-directed “Spaghetti Western” entitled “The Good, the Bad, and the Ugly.”
-Although Eastwood’s the star, Eli Wallach (the Mexican in the bathtub, named “Tuco”) and bad guy Lee Van Cleef help make this film one of the great “revisionist” Westerns.
-Even if you’ve never seen it, you’re surely familiar with the title and the music, which are now part of popular culture.
+If you are a fan of Clint Eastwood, you probably know this scene.
+It is one of many memorable moments from the Sergio Leone-directed “Spaghetti Western” entitled “The Good, the Bad, and the Ugly.”
+Although Eastwood is the star, Eli Wallach (the Mexican in the bathtub, named “Tuco”) and bad guy Lee Van Cleef help make this film one of the great “revisionist” Westerns.
+Even if you’ve never seen it, you’re surely familiar with the title and the music, which are now embedded in popular culture.

 Clint Eastwood and Eli Wallach set the standard for “buddy” movies

-It’s Oscar time again, and, surprisingly, two movies nominated this year for awards are Westerns (The Revenant and The Hateful Eight).
-It gives me an opportunity to talk about some of my favorite Westerns, with “The Good, the Bad, and the Ugly” at the top of the list.
+It is Oscar time again, and, surprisingly, two movies nominated this year for awards are Westerns (The Revenant and The Hateful Eight).
+This gives me an opportunity to talk about some of my favorite Westerns, with “The Good, the Bad, and the Ugly” at the top of the list.

-One hears the term “revisionist” a lot, but it’s usually negative.
-Revisionist history often implies embellishing or altering historical fact to suit an agenda.
-But Revisionist Westerns were intended to bring more realism to a film genre, and (in my opinion) they improved the genre.
+One hears the term “revisionist” much these days, and it is usually in negative way.
+Revisionist history often implies embellishing or altering historical fact to suit a particular agenda.
+But Revisionist Westerns were intended to bring more realism to a film genre, and, in my opinion, they improved the genre.
 Nothing against John Ford, John Wayne, or Gary Cooper, who made some of the most noteworthy Westerns in Tinseltown.
-But I prefer cowboys who have a little tobacco juice on their whiskers (if you know what I mean).
+But I prefer cowboys who have a little tobacco juice on their whiskers – if you know what I mean.

-Before the 1960s, and dating to the silent film era of the 1920s, movie and television Westerns were extraordinarily popular, but very formulaic.
-With only a few exceptions, there were good guys and bad guys, and nothing in-between.
-The actors looked like they’d just stepped from the fitting room at J.C.
-Penny.
+Before the 1960s and dating back to the silent film era of the 1920s, movie Westerns and later television Westerns were extraordinarily popular, but very formulaic.
+With only a few exceptions, there were good guys and bad guys, and little in-between.
+The actors looked like they had just stepped from the fitting room at JCPenney.
 The dialog was clean and predictable.
 Even the violence was clean, with maybe a spot of grey, at most, to reveal blood.
 If a good guy was shot, he always managed to take a few moments to gasp some poignant last words.